Lurrkkking/isaaclab-g1-pickplace/README.md

 - A low-dimensional ACT policy was trained and deployed back to IsaacLab for closed-loop rollout.
 - ACT trained for 500 epochs achieved 50/50 successful rollouts in a preliminary 50-rollout evaluation.
 - Under hard object-pose perturbation, the original ACT rollout success rate dropped to 16%.
-- Failure-driven targeted Mimic data aggregation improved the hard-perturbation success rate to 42% with targeted Mimic ×10 and 84% after local jitter augmentation.
+- Failure-driven targeted Mimic data aggregation improved the hard-perturbation success rate to 42% with targeted Mimic ×10 and 60% after expanding the targeted set with local jitter augmentation.
+- A random Mimic-success augmentation baseline under the same perturbation scale reached 38%, but collecting usable random demos was much more time- and compute-consuming because many random reset poses were also unsolved by Mimic.

 This repository focuses on **G1 locomanipulation imitation learning reproduction, policy comparison, and targeted robustness augmentation**, rather than proposing a full new algorithm.